apple1417/bl-sdk-mods/ApplesBorderlandsCheats/Readme.md

 ## Changelog

+### Apple's Borderlands Cheats v1.6
+Now opens a webpage listing requirements when you don't install them all.

 ### Apple's Borderlands Cheats v1.5
 One shot mode will no longer set friendly NPC's health to 1.
 Added a "Revive Self" cheat.